parthenon-hpc-lab/parthenon/doc/sphinx/src/nested_par_for.rst

 small meshblocks, especially in two dimensions.
 For small blocks, we want vectorized operations over contiguous memory for our innermost loop, but we want that loop to contain enough work for, e.g., vector ops to function.

-On CPUs, the optimal split is to fuse k, j, and i into the inner loop and use blocks in the outer loop.
-On Cuda GPUs, we have found a more optimal split is to fuse k and block index (in three dimensions) into the outer loop and i and j in the inner loop.
+We have often found that the optimal split is to fuse j, and i into the inner loop and use k and blocks in the outer loop.

 The ``IndexSplit`` class can be constructed as